marukosan93/RS-rPPG/RS+rPPG/readme.md

 ├──├── bgmap.npy (containts [63,N,6] background maps, calculated from 6 background regions in an analogous way as MSTmaps, obtained using create_bgmaps_VIPL.sh) <br>

 <br>
 If your dataset is processed in this way, with some minimal code changes you can use our dataloader as described by the following steps.
+The preprocessing has a couple of extra steps compared to RS-rPPG, tmaps are now with 6 traditional methods, mstmaps also have 6 channels (RGB+YUW), BGmaps and MVmaps are calculated during preprocessing.
+For FRmaps the augmentations are created by the dataloader, as they frequencies are randomly sampled.

 ## Training